cratelyn/j/README.md

 that would trip up such a student. in much the same way, J would be rather easy for a K programmer to learn and vice-versa.

+in truth, i think that the difficulty of learning array languages is overestimated. while this may seem to stem from incongruities in notation, i think this reputation is ultimately about larger differences in people's philosophies and preconceptions about human-computer interfaces.

+so, why _do_ so many programming languages look so similar?

 #### 🤨 "strangeness budget"

-if we look back to programming languages, we can find a fantastic example of this phenomenon and the preconceptions many programmers bring with them quietly playing out in the the development of Rust's syntax for asynchrony. to briefly summarize, Rust opted to use "postfix" notation when awaiting a `Future`. this results in code that looks like:
+we can find an illustrative story in the development of Rust's syntax for asynchrony. to briefly summarize, Rust opted to use "postfix" notation when awaiting a `Future`. this results in code that looks like:

 ```rust
 let bytes = client